segmentio/segment-docs/src/connections/sources/visual-tagger.md

 Currently,  only information that is visually present on the page will be available for use in the Visual Tagger.

-### How can I tell which events were created using the Visual Tagger, versus those which were implemented using code?
+### How can I tell which events were created using Visual Tagger versus which were implemented using code?

 Events that were added using the Visual Tagger (as opposed to in code) have a `context` property in the event payload that says `"visual_tagger": true`.
 Events _not_ implemented using the Visual Tagger do not have this property.